Activities/Recreation

 701-487-3315

-North Dakota’s state parks off er diverse experiences for hikers, ranging from short, half mile walks on paved trails to vigorous backpacking through badlands scenery.
+North Dakota’s State Parks offer diverse experiences for hikers, ranging from short, half mile walks on trails to vigorous backpacking through badlands scenery.
 Trail maps are available at the entrance station or the trail heads in each park.
 Trail maps are also available online for Cross Ranch, Little Missouri, Ft.
 Stevenson, and Lake Sakakawea, all of which are within an hour’s drive from Hazen.

 Detail View